 Paris is also home to the largest antiques market in Europe, Le Marché aux Puces de Saint-Ouen just north of the city limit.
 It’s like a gigantic partially outdoor museum of beautiful furnishings and art, and I love to visit it, but it can be a source of frustration in that the prices are often prohibitive.
 This is where rummage sales become an attractive alternative.
 But they’re also an excellent way to renew your wardrobe or book collection at low cost while helping maximize the longevity of consumer goods and protesting planned obsolescence.
 Plus, pretty much everything you find is unique.

 Everything 60s at this table.
-I adored the color of the deep turquoise ashtray, but couldn’t convince myself to buying an ashtray.
+I adored the color of the deep turquoise ashtray, but couldn’t talk myself into buying an ashtray.

 Pre-loved mystery novels with yellowing vanilla-scented pages.
 I love the typeface and simple illustration.

 I quite liked this large oil painting, but don’t have enough wall space at my place.
-It would be perfectly at home in a cobbler’s shop (of which there are many in Paris).
+But it would be perfectly at home in a cobbler’s shop (of which there are still many in Paris).

 Like Proust and his madeleines, one look at an album like this whisks me back in time to my grandparents’ house.